AEjonanonymous/Vizings-Conjecture/README.md

 * Establishes the foundation for structural descent without relying on unverified heuristics.

 ### Phase D: Minimal Counterexample Descent (`IsVizingCounterexample`)
-* Defines the strict counterexample hypothesis where the Cartesian product domination number violates the product bound[cite: 1].
+* Defines the strict counterexample hypothesis where the Cartesian product domination number violates the product bound.
-* Bridges the inequality bounds directly to Presburger arithmetic via `omega`, resolving the contradiction to `False`[cite: 1].
+* Bridges the inequality bounds directly to Presburger arithmetic via `omega`, resolving the contradiction to `False`.

 ### Master Theorem
-* **`vizing_counterexample_impossible_for_pair`**: Formally proves that for any graph pair satisfying the structural lower bound, a Vizing counterexample is logically inconsistent[cite: 1].
+* **`vizing_counterexample_impossible_for_pair`**: Formally proves that for any graph pair satisfying the structural lower bound, a Vizing counterexample is logically inconsistent.

 ---